 + PRO: High standard of healthcare

-The healthcare system in Germany is very modern and well developed.
+The healthcare system in Germany is highly modern and well developed.
 Most hospital workers can speak English, so expats won’t experience a language barrier.
 Hospital staff, in general, tend to be friendly and efficient, and hospitals are equipped with state-of-the-art technology.

 - CON: Public health insurance can be slow